mohitjain1911/Deploment_k8s/README.md

 ## Getting Started

 Ensure you have a Kubernetes cluster set up using Cops, the vprofile application containerized, and the necessary EBS volume created.
-If not, refer to the specific projects mentioned above.